1980s in Japan: Real estate

 At the height of the bubble, real estate values were extremely over-valued.
 Between 1955 and 1989, land prices in the six largest cities increased 15,000% (+12% a year).
 Urban land prices generally increased 40% from 1980 to 1987; in the six largest cities, the price of land doubled over that period.
 For many families, this trend put housing in central cities out of reach.
 The result was lengthy commutes for many workers; daily commutes of two hours each way are not uncommon in the Tokyo area.

 Prices were highest in Tokyo's Ginza district in 1989, with choice properties fetching over US$1.5 million per square meter ($139,000 per square foot).
 Prices were only slightly less in other areas of Tokyo.

 Environment

-In a 1984 the Environmental Agency had issued its first white paper.
+In 1984, the Environmental Agency had issued its first white paper.
 In the 1989 study, citizens thought environmental problems had improved compared with the past, nearly 41% thought things had improved, 31% thought that they had stayed the same, and nearly 21% thought that they had worsened.
 Some 75% of those surveyed expressed concern about endangered species, shrinkage of rain forests, expansion of deserts, destruction of the ozone layer, acid rain, and increased water and air pollution in developing countries.
 Most believed that Japan, alone or in cooperation with other industrialized countries, had the responsibility to solve environmental problems.

 After the moratorium on commercial whaling in 1986, Japanese government started its whaling for research purposes the following year.
 This whaling program has been criticized by environmental protection groups and anti-whaling countries, who say that the program was not for scientific researches.